 Better Suited for Emerging Markets:

-Create an App Like Experience:
+Create an App-Like Experience:

 HTML5 allows the creation of a hybrid app, which behaves just like a native app but does not require users to download the app from any store.
 It has been found that downloading is more akin to brand loyalists, but with HTML Hybrid apps, the reach is universal.

 This feature is a bit of both, old cookies and client-side database.
 However, it is much better than cookies as it allows capturing of data across multiple windows, and data can be stored even after the window is closed.
 Moreover, it comes with better security and performance.
-Local storage helps in ways such as storing user information, the ability to cache data 9 (speed up initial load and allows users to read content offline), and the ability to load the user’s previous application state.
+Local storage helps in ways such as storing user information, the ability to cache data 9 (speed up the initial load and allowing users to read content offline), and the ability to load the user’s previous application state.

 Supported by Big Companies and Developer Community:

-HTML5 is supported by the greatest companies like Google, Amazon, Apple, Microsoft and Facebook.
+HTML5 is supported by the greatest companies like Google, Amazon, Apple, Microsoft, and Facebook.
 Therefore, some of the most well-known and used mobile browsers are bound to be compatible with HTML5.
 Also, this technology is driven by its developer community which involves both, front-end and back-end developers.
 As a result, new features are added only when their benefits are experienced at every level.

 One of the reasons why HTML5 is gaining popularity and aggressively being adapted is its ability to constantly reshape itself and remain relevant to the users.
-Therefore, this template is scalable by many standards, and users can adapt it as per the need.
+Therefore, this template is scalable by many standards, and users can adapt it as per their needs.
 It is estimated that by 2016, HTML5 usage with mobile browsers will surge to 2.1 billion – a ballpark figure that speaks for itself in terms of how exciting the journey is likely to be.